 Museums, theaters and galleries share the streets with bustling restaurants, lounges and hotels.
-The neighborhood is full of must-see sights like the International Spy Museum, Newseum, Madame Tussauds Washington D.C., the National Museum of Women in the Arts, the Crime Museum and Ford’s Theatre.
-Framed by the iconic, colorful Friendship Arch, DC’s Chinatown, with its authentic Chinese restaurants and shops, is nestled in the heart of the neighborhood.
-You'll know you're in the right place when you see the brightly colored "Friendship Arch" that spans H Street.
-The neighborhood is also home to the Walter E. Washington Convention Center and the Verizon Center, which hosts college and professional sports action and star-studded concerts year-round, and the Walter E. Washington Convention Center.
+Downtown is full of must-see sights like the International Spy Museum, Newseum, Madame Tussauds Washington D.C., the National Museum of Women in the Arts, the Crime Museum and Ford’s Theatre.
+Framed by the iconic, colorful Friendship Arch, DC’s Chinatown is the place to go for Chinese food and great shopping.
+Nearby you'll also find the Verizon Center, which hosts college and professional sports action and star-studded concerts year-round, and the Walter E. Washington Convention Center.

 Downtown DC has come to signify urban revitalization and the rise of new districts like Penn Quarter, a dining and entertainment hotspot named for its proximity to Pennsylvania Avenue.
 In Chinatown, you'll notice the storefronts have their names spelled out in Chinese characters, a requirement to do business in the neighbhorhood.
 Meanwhile, the Ford's Theatre National Historic Site will take you back to 1865 as the cobblestone street and building's facade are reminiscent of the past.